sarunk-dev/llm-shield/Lab_Instructions.md

 ### Where to Embed the DoS Injection

-Now let's **poison** the `knowledge-base-dos.html` file by embedding our constructed prompt within the FAQ section.
+Now let's **poison** the `knowledge-base-denial.html` file by embedding our constructed prompt within the FAQ section.
 To make the injection stealthy, we'll append it at the end of an FAQ item, where it's less likely to be discovered by visitors.

-For example:
+Open the file here:

+::openFile{path="/home/project/techXchange-2024-security-exploit-example/knowledge-base-app/knowledge-base-denial/knowledge-base-denial.html"}

+For example you can insert it here:

 ```html
 <!-- FAQ section -->